Please note that Tapas no longer supports Internet Explorer.

 I have one chance to rewrite my fate.

 I will reclaim my inheritance.
 I will stand before the Empress and demand a divorce that strips my husband of everything.
-And when the fire answers my blood again, they will learn what it costs to burn a woman who was never meant to survive.
+They will learn what it costs to burn a woman who was never meant to survive.

 I was bred to obey.